fluidblue/passdeposit/API.md

 Field        | Description
 -------------|-----------------------------------------------------------------
-status       | "success" or error code dateCreated  | Current session ID id           | ID of the new item.
+status       | "success" or error code dateCreated  | Creation timestamp.
+Given as Javascript Date() compatible string. id           | ID of the new item.
 If multiple items were added, array of IDs.